Sjord/Sjord.github.io/_posts/2021-08-09-how-does-git-diff-ignore-matching-lines-work.md

 Git diff shows the differences in files between two commits.
 Instead of showing all differences, it can omit some differences and show only interesting changes.
 For example, `--ignore-all-space` or `-w` omits differences in white space.
 Additionally, it is possibly to specify which differences to ignore, by specifying one or more regular expressions with `--ignore-matching-lines` (`-I`).

+A diff of one file can contain several hunks of changed lines.
+A hunk is a set of changed lines that are close together.
+Consecutive lines are always in the same hunk, but hunks can also contain several lines of unchanged text.
+The `--ignore-matching-lines` option works per hunk; each hunk is either fully shown or fully hidden.

-A difference is only ignored when both the removed lines and the added lines match at least one of the supplied regular expressions.
+A hunk is only ignored when each of the removed and added lines match at least one of the supplied regular expressions.
+This is reevaluated for each hunk.
 The lines in the hunk that are removed and added are checked against each regex.
-If all lines match, this difference is not shown.
-This is reevaluated for each hunk.
+If all lines match, this hunk is not shown.
 Commits don't matter here; the diff is taken between the old version and the new version.

-A hunk is a number of changed lines that are close toogether.
-Consecutive lines are always in the same hunk.
-But hunks can also contain several lines of unchanged text.
-This means that changes on lines 4 and 7 may belong to the same hunk.
-Only these changed lines are compared to the given regular expression, but both must match to ignore the hunk.

 The `--ignore-matching-lines` and other similar flags only work when git is actually comparing the content of the files.
 When passing `--name-only` or `--name-status`, git only determines whether files are changed without looking at their contents.
 The ignore flags don't do anything in that case.
 They also don't affect binary files.